scotsun/BloodCellsRecognization/README.md

 # BloodCellsRecognization
-The repo contains jupyter notebooks that help to analyze the data, and data sets downloaded from kaggle (https://www.kaggle.com/paultimothymooney/blood-cells).
+The repo contains jupyter notebooks that help to analyze the data, and data sets are from Kaggle (https://www.kaggle.com/paultimothymooney/blood-cells).